miyabi-works/gog-rational/README_en.md

 This implementation is based on "A method, system, and program for hierarchical conformance judgment and external confirmation processing control based on structured specifications" (Patent Pending · Japan).

----
-*"Code is disposable.
-Specs are the asset."*